sequenceiq/slider/src/site/markdown/app_needs.md

 * Store persistent data in HDFS (directly or indirectly) with the exact storage location configurable.
 Specifically: not to the local filesystem, and not in a hard coded location such as `hdfs://app/data`.
-Hoya creates per-Hoya application directories for persistent data.
+Slider creates per-instance directories for persistent data.

 * Be configurable as to where any configuration directory is (or simply relative